cpiekacz/ion.rangeSlider/readme.md

 ## Update history
+* January 07, 2014 - added support for moving left and right sliders simultaneously with middle one
 * January 03, 2014 - added support for the third (middle) slider
 * October 31, 2013 - Fixed bugs: # 13, 31, 35, 37, 40, and some code optimisations
 * October 10, 2013 - New Flat UI Skin.
 Some skin optimisations.
 Fixed issue #25.